Chart Color Schemes

 Educational attainment in Fawkner aligns closely with national averages, showing typical qualification patterns and performance metrics

-University qualification levels in Fawkner are at 32.1%, slightly below the Greater Melbourne average of 37.0%.
-Bachelor degrees are the most common at 19.5%, followed by postgraduate qualifications (10.1%) and graduate diplomas (2.5%).
-Vocational pathways account for 24.2% of qualifications among those aged 15+, with advanced diplomas at 9.3% and certificates at 14.9%.
+University qualification levels in Fawkner stand at 32.1%, slightly below Greater Melbourne's average of 37.0%.
+Bachelor degrees are the most common (19.5%), followed by postgraduate qualifications (10.1%) and graduate diplomas (2.5%).
+Vocational pathways make up 24.2% of qualifications among those aged 15 and above, with advanced diplomas at 9.3% and certificates at 14.9%.

 Educational participation is high, with 33.7% of residents currently enrolled in formal education.
 This includes 11.3% in primary education, 7.3% in secondary education, and 6.1% pursuing tertiary education.